 To qualify as a premium-quality product, the frame necessarily needs to comply with specific reliability and durability requirements.

-To this aim, in over 30 years of research ECLISSE has developed a product boasting the following characteristics:
+Always aiming at the best possible quality, in over 30 years of research ECLISSE has developed a product boasting the following characteristics:

 Runners with ball bearings